torvalds/linux/Documentation/arch/riscv/hwprobe.rst

        defined in the in the RISC-V ISA manual starting from commit e87412e621f1 ("integrate Zaamo and Zalrsc text (#1304)").

+  * :c:macro:`RISCV_HWPROBE_EXT_ZALASR`: The Zalasr extension is supported as frozen at commit 194f0094 ("Version 0.9 for freeze") of riscv-zalasr.

   * :c:macro:`RISCV_HWPROBE_EXT_ZALRSC`: The Zalrsc extension is supported as defined in the in the RISC-V ISA manual starting from commit e87412e621f1 ("integrate Zaamo and Zalrsc text (#1304)").